onejaelee/Palau-Graphics/README.md

   > Converts .nc files into python dataframe saved as pickle and csv files.
 Filters specifically to Palau EEZ.
 Also can create averages over intervals (e.g. average every three months).
   #### contourPACCSAP.ipynb
   > Creates geojson contour plots for wave height and geojson files for wave direction in the form of arrows from pickle files created from processPACCSAP.ipynb
+  ### TO DO:
+  > Create image files for the contour plots and save colorbar as image.
+Create Voronoi diagrams in addition to contour plots
   ### Instructions:
   Run downloadPACCSAP.ipynb, then processPACCSAP.ipynb, then contourPACCSAP.ipynb

+# Miscellaneous Files
 ## borderOutlines.ipynb
   Creates a geojson file that is a Polygon (rectangle) containing the entire EEZ of Palau